 Author Photo: Stefani Foster LaBrecque

-Elizabeth Evitts Dickinson is the author of the critically-acclaimed book Claire McCardell: The Designer Who Set Women Free, which came out in June of 2025 from Simon & Schuster and has been longlisted for the 2026 Andrew Carnegie Medal for Excellence in Nonfiction.
-Named a New York Times Editors’ Choice, an Amazon Editor’s pick for Best History, and a must-read book featured in Oprah Daily, The Atlantic, Elle, Forbes, Harper's Bazaar, and on NPR's All Things Considered, among many others, Dickinson’s first book has been hailed as an exceptional biography and an essential read that “puts the American fashion icon Claire McCardell back in the pantheon,” according to The New York Times Book Review.
+Elizabeth Evitts Dickinson is the author of the critically-acclaimed book Claire McCardell: The Designer Who Set Women Free, which came out in June of 2025 from Simon & Schuster.
+Her first book has been longlisted for the 2026 Andrew Carnegie Medal for Excellence in Nonfiction, named a best book of 2025 from Time magazine, selected as a New York Times Editors’ Choice, an Amazon Editor’s pick for Best History, an NPR Book of the Day, and a must-read featured in Oprah Daily, The Atlantic, Elle, Forbes, Harper's Bazaar, and on All Things Considered, among many others.
+The book has been hailed as an exceptional biography and an essential read that “puts the American fashion icon Claire McCardell back in the pantheon,” according to The New York Times Book Review.

 Her nonfiction earned recognition in The Best American Essays anthology and she’s a two-time recipient of the Independent Artist Award from The Maryland State Arts Council.
-In 2018, she was a National Endowment for the Arts Creative Writing Fellow.
-In 2023, Elizabeth became the first literary artist in Maryland to win the prestigious Mary Sawyers Imboden Prize.
-It is given in recognition of artists who demonstrate excellence in mastery of craft, depth of artistic exploration, and unique vision.
+She’s been a National Endowment for the Arts Creative Writing Fellow and in 2023, Elizabeth became the first literary artist to win Maryland’s prestigious Mary Sawyers Imboden Prize, given in recognition of artists who demonstrate excellence in mastery of craft, depth of artistic exploration, and unique vision.

-Elizabeth’s writing has been supported with fellowships and residencies from the Vermont Studio Center, VCCA, and Ragdale; and through grants from the Sustainable Arts Foundation, the Mid Atlantic Arts Foundation, the Money for Women/Barbara Deming Memorial Fund to name a few.
-Elizabeth has taught graduate level writing at Johns Hopkins University, MICA, and Towson University.
-She lives in Baltimore city with her family and a very opinionated corgi named Buddy.
+Elizabeth’s writing has been supported by the Vermont Studio Center, VCCA, and Ragdale, and through grants from the Sustainable Arts Foundation, the Mid Atlantic Arts Foundation, and the Money for Women/Barbara Deming Memorial Fund to name a few.
+Elizabeth teaches graduate level writing, and she’s the Editorial Director at Johns Hopkins University in Baltimore where she lives with her family and a very opinionated corgi named Buddy.